Preethi-Sakthivel/Awesome-Chocolate-Sales-Product-Analytics-Dashboard/README.md

 🍫Sales & Product Analytics Dashboard

+Enabled marketing and sales teams to monitor high-level KPIs and profitability and logistics performance—all within a few clicks.

 📊Project Overview

 •	Developed and deployed an advanced Power BI dashboard for sales and product analytics by transforming ~60K records into a star schema model, incorporating a calendar dimension for time-based calculations and trend insights.